Foreclosure fraud? What fraud?

 Breetz also said, “I think we have an enormously dangerous system as it is now.”

 The Bankers’ MERS Money Making Scheme

-Baxter, who has been with the NY Federal Reserve in his current position since 1995, recognized in his letter to Breetz that MERS was created “to make [the] “securitization process” more efficient and less cumbersome” for the bankers.
+Baxter, who has been with the New York Federal Reserve in his current position since 1995, recognized in his letter to Breetz that MERS was created “to make [the] “securitization process” more efficient and less cumbersome” for the bankers.

 That’s true.
-Banks do not make giant profits on individual homes but they wildly cash in when mortgages are securitized, turned into residential mortgage-backed securities (RMBS) and traded at lightning speed at the Depository Trust & Clearing Corporation (DTCC).
+Banks do not make giant profits on individual homes.
+They cash in when mortgages are securitized, turned into residential mortgage-backed securities (RMBS), and traded at the Depository Trust & Clearing Corporation (DTCC).

 The DTCC’s depository provides custody and asset servicing for more than 3.6 million securities issues from the United States and 121 other countries and territories, valued at US$36.5 trillion, according to their website.
-As Business Insider and CNN reported in 2012, when the DTCC’s state of the art vaults failed and were flooded during hurricane Sandy in Lower Manhattan at 55 Water Street, trillions of stock certificates and other paper securities were damaged.
+As Business Insider and CNN reported in 2012, trillions of stock certificates and other paper securities were damaged when the DTCC’s state-of-the-art vaults failed during hurricane Sandy in Lower Manhattan at 55 Water Street.

 The DTCC reopened for business the next day “electronically.”

-Despite court rulings finding MERS acted illegally, Baxter claims that the real problem is that the Nineteenth century laws needed to be modernized and rewritten.
+Despite court rulings finding MERS acted illegally, Baxter claims that the real problem is that the nineteenth century laws need to be modernized and rewritten.

 “It all depends on how it is done,” Breetz said, “Electronics could do a lot to solve at least some of the problems.”